How to Vote a Paper Ballot

 • Sign your specific return envelope that was provided with the ballot.
 For your ballot to be counted, by law, your signature and residence address must be on your return envelope.

-• Your completed ballot can be returned by mail or hand-delivered to the Election Office.
+• Your completed ballot can be returned by mail or hand-delivered, sealed in the signed return envelop, to the Election Office.
 If after hours, use the drive-thru drop box.